rjzaar/opencourse-project/docs/README_TEMPLATE.md

 There are also a lot less files to track in varbase-project than varbase itself.
 It provides an intelligent separation.

-Since a particular site based project needs to include site specific files which should be stored on a private repository for backup, there is one more layer needed.
+Since a particular site based project nee

+ds to include site specific files which should be stored on a private repository for backup, there is one more layer needed.
 The only difference with this layer is the .gitignore file which includes folders needed on production.
 Welcome to Drupal 8 development.